-The information contained in this section is additional to the information disclosed in the Prospectus with respect to the investment objectives and policies of each Sub-Fund.
-For full details of the investment powers of each Sub-Fund, investors should read this section together with the sections titled "Investment objective and investment policy" and "The sub-funds and their special investment policies" in the Prospectus.
+The information contained in this section is additional to the information disclosed in the Prospectus with respect to the investment objectives and policies each Sub-Fund.
+For full details of the investment powers of each Sub-Fund, please refer to the sections titled "Investment objective and investment policy and "The sub-funds and their special investment policies" in the Prospectus.